 In May 2003, Dr. Khalsa was invited to testify before the Congress of the United States of America about his pioneering work in the area of lifestyle influence on Alzheimer’s disease, and called on Congress to fund a national education and outreach campaign designed to inform the public of the benefits of an integrative medical approach to Alzheimer’s prevention.

 At that time he also met with the U.S. Surgeon General, Vice Admiral Richard Carmona, M.D., M.P.H.
 At this meeting, Dr. Carmona stated: “Your work in the field of memory loss should now be considered mainstream.”

 He spearheaded the groundbreaking research projects carried out by the Foundation since 2003.
-Dr. Khalsa and the ARPF continue to fund and support innovative research, including the FINGER study, the largest study in history on the prevention of Alzheimer’s disease.
+Dr. Khalsa and the ARPF continue to fund and support innovative research, including the FINGER study, the largest study in history on preventing Alzheimer’s disease through a lifestyle approach.
 Visit our Research page to see more about these studies

 Dr. Khalsa adopted the Sikh faith in 1981, and wears a distinguished full beard and white turban.
 Dr. Khalsa lives in Tucson, Arizona, and lectures worldwide.